YouTransactor-SAS/mPOS-SDK-Android/README.md

 ### 6. UCubeAPI

-The APIs provided by UCubeAPI modules are:
+The APIs provided by UCubeAPI are:

 ```java